yamanakah/yamanakah.github.io/_posts/2020-08-12-jekyll-page.md

 ## Create Jekyll site

 For the next steps you will need to use git commands to set up everything locally.
-I work in VisualStudio Code (VS Code) but you can use any option available to you.
+I work in VisualStudio Code (VS Code) but you can use any text editor option available to you.
 Depending on your set up you will need to download [Git for Windows](https://git-scm.com/download/win){:target="_blank"}.

 Clone your new GitHub repository on your local environment.
 In VS Code press `CRTL+Shift+P` and type the command `Git:Clone`, followed by the repository URL (example: `https://github.com/username/username.github.io`).